(last updated 3-14-2017 for version 6.0.6)

-Quo's Combined Tweaks is a partial conversion mod with 3 selectable play styles.
-It began as a small mod that combined a number of small gameplay tweaks into a mod package.
+Quo's Combined Tweaks is a partial conversion mod that began as a small mod that combined a number of small gameplay tweaks into a mod package.
 Since then, it has spun off into its own creation with three different rulesets for different styles of gameplay, and numerous changes to gameplay, largely inspired by Civ 4, Civ 5, and the Civ 5 "Vox Populi" mod.

 For the best gameplay experience, it is recommended to combine this mod with the AI+ mod.

 Modes of Play